By Efrona Mor

 The Century of Kings 1194

-“Gillis!
-Would thou choose my grave marker?” yelled Domis, causing forest animals to scurry away.
+“Would thou choose my grave marker?” yelled Domis, causing forest animals to scurry away.

 Gillis followed the voice but did not see him.
 “Return with me to Siberal and Arya lives, Domis.”

 Domis leaped from the tree facing him.
-“I would spare thy life in return for silence, but a traitor such as thee deserves death.”
-Domis stood in fine royal armor, black leather, gilded in silver layered over his shoulder pauldrons down his arms in an intricate design.
-Siberal’s sigil, two albino dragons on each side of a purple shield, glistened on his steel breastplate, between spatters of dried blood, now dark and hard.
-His tall boots with shinny greaves were caked in mud.
-But he was royal and it showed.
+“Thou doth condemn our people by killing the pup.
+I now take thy life.”
+Domis stood in fine royal armor, black leather, gilded in silver layers over his shoulder, pauldrons were etched in intricate design.
+Siberal’s sigil, two albino dragons on each side of a purple shield, glistened on his steel breastplate between spatters of dried blood, now dark and hard.
+His tall boots with shiny greaves were caked in mud.
+But he was royal, and it showed.

 After a long thought, he leaped back into the forest, finding Arya.
 She came out of the burrow, leaping into his arms, and he held her gently.
-“We must find the king.”
+“We must find the human king.”

-She frowned, knowing what it meant.
-“I shall do as we agreed, but I shan’t smile doing it.”
-She pulled a cloth from her belt and wrapped his leg.
+“I shall do as we agreed, but I shan’t smile doing it,” she said wearily, then pulled a cloth from her belt and wrapped his leg.

-“A smile shall rise, knowing our people survive by our deeds this day.
-We have agreed.
-I cannot protect thee and the pup.
-This is the only way.”
+“A demon pup in the human world.
+Do you hear yourself?
+A human king will feed the pup to his goats.”
 She shook her head, and he grabbed her.
+“Goats?” he sighed.
 “Siberal will hunt me if I live.
+We have spoke of it for moons.
 They shall capture me eventually and use our knowledge against our people… and King Odo will kill me if I do not kill myself.
 I have no options but to die this day to ensure this little one is saved.”

 “What if the king rejects me?”
+Arya asked.

 “I am prepared, Domis.
 Forgive me.
 My love for you—”